 2. Apply numerical processes to solve fundamental building construction management problems;

 3. Develop and report on monitoring schemes used to assess the workplace environment; and

-4. Communicate, through written means, how codes and risk assessment processes can be used to develop and maintain and safe and healthy work environment.
+4. Evaluate and communicate how codes and risk assessment processes can be used to develop and maintain a safe and healthy work environment.

 Graduate attributes1.
 UC graduates are professional - communicate effectively